Professor Jeffrey Miron, Director of Undergraduate Studies

 - Thesis Track: To be considered for a High or Highest Honors recommendation in Economics, a student must complete a thesis, in addition to the requirements specified above.

 - Advanced Course Track: To be considered for an Honors recommendation in Economics, a student can pursue the ACT, which is the non-thesis honors option.
 The requirements are discussed above.
 As stated in item 1c, two additional courses in economics are required (beyond the three courses and requirements in item 1h in Basic Requirements).
-Within this total of five courses, the student must have at least two courses that have Economics 1010a, 1010b, 1011a, or 1011b as a prerequisite and at least two courses that satisfies the writing requirement.
+Within this total of five courses, the student must have at least two courses that have Economics 1010a, 1010b, 1011a, or 1011b as a prerequisite and at least two courses that satisfy the writing requirement.

 - A document explaining the Economics Department honors calculations is available on the Department Honors webpage.